 By climbing onto a basket lift, visitors can navigate around one of the largest dry docks in Europe, where a ship is being repaired.
 For this, we created a custom cage, equipped with haptic controls and an amplified bass shaker.
 Through combining this with a detailed 3D replica in virtual reality, visitors literally feel the lift move as they traverse around dock and ship.

 An interactive touch table, lets visitors find out more about the most common goods crossing the port.
 By placing one of eight 3D printed miniature containers onto a scale, up to 35 facts about the most common goods can be explored.
 In a very playful way: the real-life physics of each good were modelled so that they’d react precisely to the user’s touch as soon as the content was released.

 Interactive digital aquarium

-Visitors can go eye-to-eye with life under the surface of the river Elbe – reconstructed in 3D.
+Visitors can go eye-to-eye with life under the surface of the river Elbe – reconstructed in 3D, built in Unreal Engine.
 Interacting with an animal world in real time: from porpoises that curiously follow you, to swarms of smelt fish that react to your presence thanks to infrared cameras, to a crab that snaps at your fingers when you tap on the glass.
 To make the animal textures as real as possible, we accurately referenced the real world – examining a living wool hand crab in a water environment to see how its textures behave.